Singapore Wedding Venues

 Thinking about location can help you narrow down your wedding venue choices.
 What type of backdrop or ambience would you like at your wedding?
 Does the location matter for your guests (central and easily accessible)?
 Do you want an indoor or outdoor wedding?
 Would you prefer an intimate occasion or something grander?

-For our wedding, we wanted to get married by the beach, with a sunset solemnisation followed by a indoor reception, so that narrowed our choices down to beach wedding venues in Sentosa.
-Use our ‘Venues by categories’ function above to find a suitable wedding venue, or find a wedding venue to suit your theme here.
+For our own wedding, we loved the idea of a beach wedding – a sunset solemnisation followed by an indoor reception, so we narrowed our choices down to beach wedding venues in Singapore.
+You can view the venues by theme above, or find a wedding venue to suit your theme here.

 Tip: Always recee your potential venue before making a deposit.
 If you are looking at an outdoor venue, ensure that the venue has a flexible backup solution in the event of rainy weather.

-Tip: When planning for your capacity, do buffer for some additional guests that might come last-minute.
+Tip: When planning for your capacity, do buffer for some additional last-minute guest additions.

 What is your rough budget in mind?

 Your wedding reception will be the bulk of your wedding cost.
 You can plan your budget according to how many guests you want to have and how much you plan to allocate for each guest.

 Depending on your chosen venue, on average, Chinese banquet weddings in hotels usually cost about $150 – $200++ per guest (depending on the number of courses and your selected venue).
 Some venues can go up to $250 or more per guest for a more lavish spread and ambience.
 You can opt for a lunch event to lower your cost by about 20-30%.